Japan7/yohane/README.md

 ## Caveats

 - Yohane's syllable splitting is only optimized for Japanese lyrics at the moment
-- Syllables at the end of lines are often shortened
+- Syllables at the end of lines are often shortened (*Workaround:* use our [finetuned model](https://huggingface.co/NextFire/mms-300m-ForcedAligner-karaoke-ja-Latn))
 - Forced alignment can't deal with overlapping vocals
 - It is not fully accurate, you should still check and edit the result!